NuclearLighthouseStudios/Tuning-Fork-Clock/README.md

 The polarity of the inductors is not consistent from the factory, so some experimentation is required to get the best results.
 Usually flipping one inductor or the magnet will result in much better vibration of the fork.

+The on-board BNC connector can be connected to a scope to observe the output waveform of the pickup.

 Check out the [YouTube video](https://www.youtube.com/watch?v=TgB_1jr5b_c) for more info on how it all works.

 Also check out [this repository](https://github.com/NuclearLighthouseStudios/Tuning-Fork-Clock-Firmware) for the firmware.